dfuentes87/wtcc_bot/README.md

 The WTCC Bot is currently in Beta but stable enough for use.
 To deploy the bot for your Discord server:

 1. Clone the repo on the hosting server that will be running the bot
-2. Install the requirements: `python3 -m pip install -r requirements`
+2. Install the requirements: `python3 -m pip install -r requirements` or `poetry install`
-3. Create a [bot token](https://www.writebots.com/discord-bot-token/) and add it along with your [guild ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) to wtcc_bot.py
+3. Create a [bot token](https://www.writebots.com/discord-bot-token/) and add it along with your [guild ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) to an .env file placed in the same directory
 4. Run the bot: `python3 wtcc_bot.py`

 Keep in mind this repo will continue to be updated as needed so you'll want to keep an eye on it and update your bot as well.